Planning for the future of St Leonards and Waverley

 In 2014 the Greater Launceston Plan identified the St Leonards area as a growth corridor for the broader Launceston area.
 In 2018 City of Launceston and their consultants started engaging with the community to understand what was important to them in the St Leonards and Waverley area, as the suburb changed and grew in the future.

-We are now looking to understand the needs of the community today and in the future and will also test if the feedback above still rings true.
+During 2024 and 2025 further engagement was undertaken to understand the needs of the community today and in the future and to test if the earlier feedback received still rings true.

 • 3.
 Come to a pop-up!